 Advanced Conditional Formatting Options

 Google Sheets also offers advanced conditional formatting options that allow you to apply formatting based on a range of values, custom formulas, or even data bars and color scales.
-Here are some examples: (See Also: How To Do Vlookup In Google Sheet)
+Here are some examples: (See Also: How To Change Column Letter In Google Sheets)

 - Formatting based on a range of values: You can use the Greater than or equal to, Less than or equal to, or Between options to format cells based on a range of values.
 For example, you can format cells that contain a value between 50 and 100 with a yellow background color.